kylescotshank/IntroToNCBIandBLAST/README.md

 </kbd>
 </p>

 This will return a list of primers.
-Choose the first primer and copy it.
+Choose the primers from the top and copy and paste them. **Note**: there are ocassions where the first primer returned may not be the most desirable.
+In this situation, feel free to use any of the additional oligos returned at the bottom of the page.

 <p align="center">
 <kbd>